Spirit of America Foundation

 The Spirit of America Foundation Tribute is presented in the name of Maine municipalities – and starting in 2020, the Spirit of America Foundation Education Tribute is presented in the name of Maine school districts – to local individuals, organizations and projects for commendable community service.
 Since Alma Jones received the first Spirit of America award from Augusta Mayor William Burney on Nov.
 26, 1991, the tribute has been presented at 500+ ceremonies!

 If you’re a town official visiting this website to nominate a volunteer, it’s easy!
-Click on “Register” on the toolbar above.
-Once you’ve registered, log in and under the “Login” dropdown menu, click on “Profile/Submit Nomination”.
-You can come back and change this information if necessary.
+Click on “Login” on the toolbar above and click on “Create an Account”.
+Once you’ve registered, log in and submit your nomination on your account page.
+You’ll see “Edit Account” at the top of the page.
+You can come back and change your entries if necessary.

 Spirit of America Foundation gives special thanks to these corporate sponsors: Ballstown Fire Arms, Capitol Chapter MSEA, Gardiner Federal Credit Union, Kennebec Savings Bank, Maine State Credit Union, Sprague & Curtis Real Estate, and Financial Services Agent Shirley Ezzy.